imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image17.png "Image17.png")

-Click on an image until you see a red selection around it (left arrow), you will most likely have to click more than one time (see the “ Selections” Section).
+Click on an image until you see a red selection around it (left arrow), you will most likely have to click more than one time (see the " Selections" Section).
 Upon image selection, the image menu appears (middle arrow).
 Select the "Label" panel then click on the "+ROIs, arrows, text, ..." button (right arrow).

 ![](/media/Image18.png "Image18.png")